Demographics of Liverpool: Irish

+Italians

 Significant numbers of Italians first arrived in Liverpool in the 19th century.
 The main reason for Italians coming to the city was to embark on a journey from the port of Liverpool to the 'New World' in hope of a better life than in their native Italy.
 Despite this many failed to complete the journey and actually remained in Liverpool, the largest numbers settling on and around Scotland Road, which soon became nicknamed 'Little Italy'.
 Currently, some 3,000 Italians reside in Liverpool, although little over 200 were actually born in Italy.
 There is an Italian Consulate located on the west side of the Mersey in Birkenhead adjacent to the Queensway Tunnel.